CHATTER: A Character Attribution Dataset for Narrative Understanding: Evaluation Data

 \subsection{Annotation}

 We sampled movies from our dataset released after 2010 and collected the corresponding character-trope pairs for annotation.
-We employed workers on the Amazon MTurk\footnote{\url{https://www.mturk.com}} crowdsource annotation website.
+We employed workers on the Amazon MTurk\footnote{\url{https://www.mturk.com}} crowdsource annotation platform.
 We selected workers with high reputation and experience\footnote{ >98\% approval rate and worked on >5000 HITs} and tested them on two separate qualification tasks, each containing five questions that asked them to decide whether the character portrayed the given trope.
 The task showed them the picture of the character, the movies that starred the character with Wikipedia links, a link to the fandom page\footnote{\url{https://www.fandom.com}} where the worker can read more about the character, and the summarized trope definition with a link to the trope's TVTropes page.
+Appendix~\ref{sec:annotation} shows the annotation interface.
 We also surveyed the workers about the movies they had watched.
-We qualified 69 workers who correctly answered at least 80\% of the questions.
+We qualified 69 workers who correctly answered at least 80\% of the questions and had watched at least ten movies out of the ones sampled for evaluation.

 The qualified workers labeled whether the character portrayed the trope on a Likert scale: \textit{no}, \textit{maybe no}, \textit{not sure}, \textit{maybe yes} and \textit{yes}.
 To reduce the cognitive load on the workers, they annotated the character-trope pairs in batches, each batch containing characters from at most ten movies.
-Before each batch, we inform the workers about the movies to prepare them for the annotation task.
+Before every batch, we inform the workers about the movies they will encounter to prepare them for the annotation task.
 After each batch, we estimate the worker's performance by calculating the accuracy of their ratings against the \dataset{} labels and record how much time they spent on the task.
 We dropped workers whose accuracy dropped below 50\% or those speeding through the samples, disqualifying them from working on future batches.
 Of the 69 workers, we disqualified 10 raters and were left with 59 reliable workers.